 Not only do cells reflect all four principles at once, the principles themselves are interdependent in the sense that each one relies on the others.

 As multicellular computing architectures evolve, especially the emerging Service Oriented Architectures (SOA) and less formal Web Service mashups, we would be wise to adopt and carefully interleave all four principles.
 Similarly, the architecture of multicellular computing messages should also be fully multicellular.
 Those who "design" multicellular computing systems (or better put, attempt to grow and evolve such systems), should not only give thought to the various kinds of specialized "cells" that are needed, but also to how those cells implement the four principles and fit into a multicellular message architecture.

-In summary, as we develop architectural patterns for the use of each of the four principles in both hardware and software, we must develop them so that the four patterns can be interwoven.
-And there must be a meta-pattern that lays out how the interweaving is to happen.
+In summary, as we develop architectural patterns for the use of each of the four principles in hardware and software, we must ensure that they can be interwoven.
+We also need to develop a meta-pattern that determines how the interweaving is to happen.

 Last revised 5/27/2014